MaterializeInc/materialize/doc/developer/design/20210707_qgm_sql_high_level_representation.md

-When a colum name is resolved against any of the leaf quantifiers in the current context, the resulting column reference must be lifted through the projection of all the intermediate boxes until reaching a quantifier in the current box (the one referenced in `NameResolution::owner_box` in the current context).
+When a colum name is resolved against any of the leaf quantifiers in the current context, the resulting column reference must be lifted through the projection of all the intermediate boxes until reaching a quantifier in the current box (the one referenced in `NameResolutionContext::owner_box` in the current context).

 #### Name resolution in LATERAL joins

 A lateral join operand must see all quantifiers at its left in all the intermediate joins up to the comma join.
-In the following examples query there is a lateral join operand in the rightmost position of the join tree, that must see the symbols from the tables in the left-hand side of all the intermediate joins up to the comma-join (included).
+In the following example query there is a lateral join operand in the rightmost position of the join tree, that must see the symbols from the tables in the left-hand side of all the intermediate joins up to the comma-join (included).